tedmoskovitz/TOP/README.md

 We've also included the saved runs across 10 seeds for each environment from the paper in the ```runs``` folder.
-Each file contains the reward curves used for Figure 3, and is structured as a $10 \times 1000$ matrix, with each row representing a different seed.
+Each file contains the reward curves used for Figure 3, and is structured as a 10 x 1000 matrix, with each row representing a different seed.